-As described in my recent white paper, “Artificial Intelligence Reduces Costs and Accelerates Time-to-Market,” it’s an exciting time to be working with advanced analytics at Intel.
+As described in the Intel IT Annual Performance Report, “Driving the Digital Enterprise Transformation,” it’s an exciting time to be working with advanced analytics at Intel.
 Over the last several years, Intel IT has developed several successful artificial intelligence (AI) solutions, and interest in additional solutions is increasing exponentially (see the S-curve graph below).
 Every day—several times a day—I am approached by Intel chip design teams and others asking, “How can we use machine learning?
 How can we embed AI in our processes?”
 I see this huge spike in enthusiasm as a result of two converging trends.

 AI Isn’t Just for Consumers—It Can Make Your Job Easier